-- Age.
-Osteoarthritis usually starts from the late 40s onwards.
-We don’t fully understand why it’s more common in older people, but it might be due to your muscles weakening and your body being less able to heal itself, or simply your joints slowly wearing out over time.
+- Age Osteoarthritis usually starts from our late 40s onwards.
+We don’t fully understand why it’s more common in older people, but it might be due to our muscles weakening and our body being less able to heal itself, or simply our joints slowly wearing out over time.

-- Obesity.
-Being overweight is an important factor in causing osteoarthritis, especially in your knees.
-Once present it also increases your chances of osteoarthritis slowly becoming steadily worse.
+- Obesity Being overweight is an important factor in causing osteoarthritis, especially in your knees.
+Once present it also increases your chances of osteoarthritis becoming steadily worse.

 Values between 1-2.5 SD below average are termed osteopenic.
 Bone density decreases with age.
 In men this occurs slowly, reaching a fracture level risk in the seventies and eighties.
-However in some women there can be an accelerated loss in bone density following the ten years after menopause, leading to a substantial risk of fracture.
+In some women, however, there can be an accelerated loss in bone density following the ten years after menopause, leading to a substantial risk of fracture.
 Risk factors include alcohol, smoking, family history, lack of exercise, age and early menopause.
 Pain from osteoporosis often occurs because of small fractures in the vertebra causing corresponding spinal pain.

 As we age so do our muscles, something that we tend to forget as we normally associate ageing specifically with bony structures.
 When muscles age they begin to atrophy (waste) and there is a subsequent loss of mass or muscle bulk (this is called sarcopenia).
 This is essentially just a natural phenomenon related to physiological ageing, but it is important to remember that sedentary lifestyles can accelerate the process.

 The total quantity and size of muscle fibres generally begins to decrease with age.
 This decrease in muscle tissue begins around the age of 50 years and becomes more obvious into our sixth decade.
-Loss of muscle mass has a direct relationship with proper muscle function (hence the higher incident rate of heavy falls in later life).
-Some of the reasons for this are as follows
+Loss of muscle mass has a direct relationship with proper muscle function, hence the higher incident rate of heavy falls in later life.
+Some of the reasons for this are:

-- Denervation of the motor nerves that supplies the muscles results in the loss of motor units and thus, total number of muscle fibres.
+- Denervation of the motor nerves that supply the muscles results in the loss of motor units and thus the total number of muscle fibres.

 - A decrease in the production of anabolic hormones such as testosterone, growth hormone and insulin-like growth factor-1 also impairs the capacity of skeletal muscle to incorporate amino acids and synthesise proteins.